katyukha/odoo-helper-scripts/README.md

 You should install them manualy.

-This installation also creates *odoo-helper.conf* file inside project, which allows to use *odoo-helper.bash* script to simplify interaction with this odoo installation.
+This installation also creates *odoo-helper.conf* file inside project, which allows to use *odoo-helper* script to simplify interaction with this odoo installation.

 Also, in case that this is source installation, you may install more than one odoo installation on machine, thus you can use it for development of multiple addon sets, which may not work good on same odoo installation.

-### odoo-helper.bash
+### odoo-helper

-This script simlify interaction with odoo installs (mostly done by *odoo-install.bash* script)
+This script simlify interaction with odoo installs (mostly done by *odoo-install* script)

 Core functionality is: